It’s a sad but true reality that some people have kids they don’t really want and don’t really care about.

 2. Low self-esteem

-3. Difficulty expressing emotions
+3. Trouble expressing or even understanding your emotions

 4. Perfectionism